 - Interest Only or Amortize Immediately.

 With most loan products, you can expect to get some amount of time of interest only payments whereby you don’t have to pay against the principal.
-This is great when you are performing value-add strategies where you might need some runway and produce some cash flow.
+This is great when you are performing Value-add is a strategy where an investor or property owner seeks to increase the value of a property by making significant improvements or changes to it.
+The goal is to enhance the property's appeal, functionality, and income-generating potential, which can lead to higher rental income, increased property valuation, and improved overall performance.
+View Definition strategies where you might need some runway and produce some The money that is left over each month or year from the property's income after paying for operating costs, mortgage, taxes, and other expenses.
+Positive cash flow occurs when the income exceeds the expenses, while negative cash flow indicates that the property's expenses are higher than the income it generates.
+View Definition.
 Many syndicators we know (ourselves included) push for maximum interest only.
 If you want 5+ years of Interest Only payments, then you are looking at 10+ year Agency loan products.

 We also know many owners and operators that don’t push for interest only periods.
 They prefer to start paying down the principal to capture and create more equity in the property.
 The other big benefit to foregoing any interest only is you will have a lower interest rate–the bank will cut you a break if they are getting principle back immediately.
 You need to weigh the benefits of a lower interest rate vs the needs for additional cash flow early on to determine how important Interest Only is to your investment and business plan.